 I left on the COMPLY sleeves for obvious reasons - they provide a perfect acoustic seal in any shaped ear canal.
 You rotate them through your fingers to compress the foam, then insert the thinner 'tube' into each ear, then hold the earphones in place for a few seconds while the memory foam expands again.

-Each fit onto the tuning filters, which in turn screw into machined aluminium - they feel premium and cold to the touch and - not shown here - they include beefy enough magnets that the two buds snap together back to back when your T5 set isn't actually being used.
+Each fit onto the tuning filters, which in turn screw into machined aluminium - they feel premium and cold to the touch and - not shown here - they include beefy enough magnets that the two buds snap together back to back when your T5 set isn't actually being used, always a nice touch.

 One statistic that should please everyone about the T5 Ultra Connect is that it's rated for "11+" hours of playback on a charge, i.e. twice what the average Bluetooth conjoined set delivers.
 This is mainly achieved by having a separate battery 'pod' in the left hand wire, with significantly more physical volume than if the designer tried to squeeze battery mAh into spare space in the main control pod: